directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 Once the collection is defined go to the **Content** section and add the title and description for the metadata.
 Go to **Settings > Access Control > Public** and allow read permissions for the global collection.

 ### Create a Component for the Global Metadata
-Navigate to your project directory in a terminal and create the global metadata component:
+Navigate to your project directory in a terminal and create a `global` component:

 ```bash
 ng g c component/global